Adedapsin/Montgomery-Crime-Data/README.md

 9. Which Agency has the most involvement and the least involvement in all crimes?

+#Data Summary
-# Crime Against Property is the most occuring sort of crime.
+Crime Against Property is the most occuring sort of crime.
 Crime is most rampant in the city of Silver Spring'.
-# '3D' is the highest Police Distict Number.
+'3D' is the highest Police Distict Number.
-# Silver Spring Police District Name is the highest Police District Name.
+Silver Spring Police District Name is the highest Police District Name.
-# Sector 'P' is the most occuring sector for crime.
+Sector 'P' is the most occuring sector for crime.
-# MCPD Agency has more involvements in crime in Montgomery.
+MCPD Agency has more involvements in crime in Montgomery.